harness/developer-hub/docs/code-repository/code-supported.md

    * Implement status checks.
    * Define merge requirements.
    * Specify merge strategies.
-* Use Harness Code repositories in your [Harness pipelines](./pipelines/codebase-from-harness-code.md).
+* Use Harness Code repositories in your [Harness pipelines](./pipelines/codebase-from-harness-code.md), and set up [triggers](./pipelines/code-triggers.md) to automatically run pipelines based on activity in your Harness Code repositories.
-* [Configure webhooks](./config-repos/webhooks.md) to get notifications or automatically run pipelines in response to specific Git events in your repos.
+* [Configure webhooks](./config-repos/webhooks.md) to integrate your repositories with third-party applications.

 These features are in pre-beta or in development: